 I’ll show you how to achieve a weathered look with cotton or linen fabric.
 You can tea stain silk and wool also.
 If you’re going for a vintage look you’ll want to use either cotton or linen fabric.

 While you’re on the search to find your style just browse around before making up your mind.
 Pinterest is a great place for ideas.

-What is your style?
+What’s your style?
 I’d love to hear from you.
-Comment below.

 Share this Post.